billhennessy/hennessysview2020/content/posts/science-is-wrong-two-thirds-of-the-time.md

 ---
-title: "Science Is Wrong Two Thirds of the Time"
+title: "Science Is Wrong Two-Thirds of the Time"
 date: 2020-05-03T11:12:14-05:00
 draft: true
 url: "science-is-wrong-two-thirds-of-the-time"